gfulham/Presidential-lies/README.md

-# trump-lies
+# Trump-lies
-This project looks at the lcollection of Donald Trump's lies
+This project looks at the collection of Donald Trump's lies